 - How do I use the NDA GUID Tool?

 - Data Submission with GUIDs

 - Security Controls

-How does it work?
+How does the NDA GUID Tool work?

 - No PII ever leaves your computer.

 - There is nothing about a GUID that would allow someone to infer the identity of the individual to whom it belongs.

 - The same individual's information will result in the same GUID across time, location, and research study.
 This allows authorized researchers to match shared data from that participant regardless of source, without ever sharing or viewing PII.